 Patrick graduated from Saint John’s University with a Bachelor’s degree in Environmental Studies and Art.
 He spends his free time in Southern Minnesota on his family’s hop farm, and taking photographs for clients around the twin cities.

-Jon is a Sustainability Specialist who started working with the Minnesota Waste Wise Foundation in November of 2014.
-Jon has his master’s degree in Forest Biology and Conservation Management.
-He is passionate about the sustainable use of renewable materials.
-Jon has sales and marketing experience in the lumber industry, and spent over two years teaching English in South Korea.
-Jon grew up enjoying the outdoors in Northern Wisconsin and he hopes that his work with Waste Wise and metro area businesses will help to preserve our natural environment for future generations to enjoy.
+Jon began working with Minnesota Waste Wise in November of 2014.
+With a master’s degree in Forest Biology and Conservation Management, Jon is passionate about the sustainable use of renewable materials.
+Jon has worked in sales and marketing within the lumber industry and also spent a few years teaching English in South Korea.
+Growing up in northern Wisconsin Jon developed a deep respect for the outdoors and our natural environment and he hopes that through his work with Minnesota Waste Wise we can improve the health of our planet and all of the animals and plants that rely upon it.

 Chris works alongside Minnesota businesses to help them identify and implement energy-saving measures.
 In particular, Chris often works with Minnesota businesses that are part of the Spanish-speaking community.